-A famous Delhi street food, Dahi Papdi Chat, is a crispy sweet, spicy and tangy chaat that packs a whole lot of flavor.
+A famous Delhi street food, Dahi Papdi Chat, is a crispy sweet, spicy, and tangy chaat that packs a whole lot of flavor.
 Also known as Dilli chaat, this popular street food is made with crispy papdi (whole wheat crackers), sev (thin gram flour noodles), yogurt, and a variety of chutneys.

 Similar to Sev puri, this Dahi papdi chaat has a crispy base of papdi topped with chutneys and yogurt (curd).
 While sev puri has more of a crunch, Dahi papdi chat has a chilled cooling crunch due to the yogurt.
 One more version of this chat is the Dahi Bhalla Chaat.
-It is a spicy and soft lentil fritter that is topped with yogurt and chutneys.
+It is a spicy and soft lentil fritter topped with yogurt and chutneys.

 What is Dahi Papdi Chaat?

 Also known as Aloo Papdi Chaat or Sev Papdi Chaat, this chaat is native to the streets of Delhi.
-It also called as Papri chaat in the native lingo.
+It is also called Papri chaat in the native lingo.
 It is a perfect balance of all tastes in one simple dish.
-You will feel the tanginess, sweet and spice of the chutneys coupled with the cooling yogurt finished off with a crunch from the thin gram flour sev.
+You will feel the tanginess, sweetness, and spice of the chutneys coupled with the cooling yogurt finished off with a crunch from the thin gram flour sev.

 What chutneys are needed to make Papri Chaat?

 - Sweet Tamarind chutney – This chutney combines the taste of sweet and tangy.
-The sweetness of dates and tanginess of the tamarind along with jaggery makes it a must addition for Sev Puri.
+The sweetness of dates and tanginess of the tamarind, along with jaggery, makes it a must addition for Sev Puri.

 - Cilantro chutney – It is chutney prepared with fresh mint leaves, coriander, lemon juice and salt.